openshift-labs/learn-katacoda/introduction/getting-started/4scaling.md

 On the same page where you viewed the list of pods after scaling to 2 replicas, open one of the pods by clicking its name in the list.

-In the top right corner of the page there is _Actions_ tab.
+In the top right corner of the page, there is _Actions_ tab.
 When opened, there is the _Delete_ action.

 ![Delete action](../../assets/introduction/getting-started/4scaling-actions.png)